“Me: I’ll start exercising from Monday!

 Keep Your Heart Healthy

 Multiple pieces of research have indicated that laughter dilates the inner lining of blood vessels and increases the flow of the blood.
-Medically speaking laughter releases the endorphins in hypothalamus leading to the discharge of nitric acid to dilate the blood vessels.
+Medically speaking laughter releases the endorphins in the hypothalamus leading to the discharge of nitric acid to dilate the blood vessels.
 This nitric oxide is the chemical which also helps in reducing inflammations and preventing plaque from settling in the arteries.

 Boosts Short Term Memory